-The Therapeutic Recreation: Practice and Research (TRPR) - Journal of TRO is a platform for both practitioners and researchers to discuss therapeutic recreation (TR) practice and research happening in the TR profession in Ontario and across Canada.
+The Therapeutic Recreation: Practice and Research (TRPR) - Journal of TRO is a platform for both practitioners and researchers to discuss Therapeutic Rrecreation practice and research happening in the TR profession in Ontario and across Canada.
 Across the country, TR researchers and practitioners in Canada continue to work together to critically reflect on their practices and engage in research to transform the field of TR.
-Alongside these shifts, Therapeutic Recreation Ontario (TRO) continues to work to make research more accessible to practitioners, students, and people with whom we work.
-The journals' goal is to reach practitioners across Canada and encourage them to become more involved in research in our field.
+Alongside these shifts, TRO continues to work to make research more accessible to practitioners, students, and people with whom we work.
+The journal's goal is to reach practitioners across Canada and encourage them to become more involved in research in our field.
 We actively promote, support, and encourage diverse theoretical frameworks, methodologies, and practices.

 We aspire to be the premiere TR journal in Canada aimed at inspiring innovations in knowledge, thought, and social justice.
 To accomplish this, we are committed to being a resource that builds capacity, knowledge, and collaboration to inform practice, research, education, and advocacy in TR.